 \subsubsection{Fine-Tuning with LoRA}

-As a representative parameter-efficient fine-tuning (PEFT) method, Low-Rank Adaptation (LoRA)~\cite{LoRA} provides an alternative paradigm for ILFM adapting.
-Instead of directly learning the updating of model weights $\Delta W$, LoRA select to approximate the updated weight with two small, trainable low-rank matrices, i.e., $\Delta W = BA$, where $B \in \mathbb{R}^{d \times r}$, $A \in \mathbb{R}^{r \times k}$, and the rank $r \ll \min(d, k)$.
-During fine-tuning, the original parameters of the ILFM remain frozen and locked, preserving the extensive knowledge acquired during pre-training.
-Only the injected low-rank matrices $A$ and $B$ are updated, which dramatically reduces the number of trainable parameters and the accompanying GPU memory footprint.
-This approach implicitly constrains the model's exploration within a low-dimensional subspace, effectively mitigating the risk of overfitting, which is particularly beneficial when labeled video data is scarce.
-Consequently, LoRA has gained significant traction for efficiently adapting large-scale foundation models to various downstream video understanding scenarios, establishing itself as a cornerstone technique in resource-constrained environments.
-However, as LoRA itself is incapable of modeling temporal information, this paradigm relies on external temporal modeling modules or networks, such as those used in fully finetuning or post-network tuning.
+Low-Rank Adaptation (LoRA)~\cite{LoRA} provides an alternative paradigm for ILFM adaptation.
+Instead of directly learning to update model weights $\Delta W$, LoRA approximates it with two small, trainable low-rank matrices, i.e., $\Delta W = BA$, where $B \in \mathbb{R}^{d \times r}$, $A \in \mathbb{R}^{r \times k}$, and the rank $r \ll \min(d, k)$.
+This implicitly constrains the model's exploration within a low-dimensional subspace, effectively mitigating the risk of overfitting, which is particularly beneficial when labeled video data is scarce.
+Thus, LoRA is widely used to efficiently adapt large-scale foundation models to various downstream video tasks.
+However, as LoRA cannot model temporal information itself, it requires external temporal modules or networks, such as those used in full fine-tuning or post-network tuning.